Rescue of Rio slums shaky on failed promise of basic services

 But more galling to many is that officials in Rio have yet to deliver on far more modest promises, even sewers and basic water service for poor communities.
 The delayed developments - stymied by red tape, faulty budgets and other political priorities - make even the head of the state security forces fear the pacifications are being undermined.

-"This is like a medical procedure in which we provide the anaesthesia," says Mariano Beltrame, the state security secretary.
+"This is like a medical procedure in which we provide the anesthesia," says Mariano Beltrame, the state security secretary.
 "If surgery doesn't follow, the patient wakes up with the same problems."

 Recently, the patient has been stirring.